"Happiness is more things" - The Dalai Lama

 The album opens with a short vignette called Doomsday Clock.
 Its sinister ticking is abruptly interrupted by the sonic assault of Cornucopia Croaked, an energetic yet fun exploration of our destructive tendencies.
 DefCon 1 kicks out at the threat of nuclear war but ends in defiance, “Rain, Rain on me.”

-Gods of Folded Bills laments the disappearance of rhinos and other species we once took for granted.
+Gods of Folded Bills laments the disappearance of species we once took for granted.
 Superglue talks about karma, “Don’t you know that what you do, sticks to you like superglue?”
 Angel’s Landing is set in Zion, Utah.
 It explores the uncertainty of stepping from the known into the unknown.
 Picture of a Man explores misogyny and control within relationship.
 Guess Which Number relates a divorce told within the context of two laughs.
-Father of Lies discusses a conspiracy behind historical events.
+Father of Lies examines a conspiracy behind historical events.
 It’ll Be Alright is a reassuring diversion.
 Forget worry, it’ll be alright.
 Punk Rock is Dead tells how the ethos of punk was exploited and monetised by capitalism.
 Sacred Book of Lasts returns to environmental concerns while Steel September Skies talks about inequality and how we don’t care about it as long as we are one of the ‘winners’.